PropelAuth/propelauth-go/README.md

 </p>

-A go library for managing authentication, backed by [PropelAuth](https://www.propelauth.com/?utm_campaign=github-go).
+A Go library for managing authentication, backed by [PropelAuth](https://www.propelauth.com/?utm_campaign=github-go).

 [PropelAuth](https://www.propelauth.com?ref=github) makes it easy to add authentication and authorization to your B2B/multi-tenant application.